 ASC 360-10 (Property, Plant and Equipment) and 350-30 (Intangibles) require the Company to test long-lived assets (PP&E and definitive lived assets) for recoverability whenever events or circumstances indicate that the carrying amount may not be recoverable.
 If carrying value exceeds undiscounted future cash flows attributable to an asset, it is considered impaired and the excess of carrying value over fair value must be charged to earnings.
-No impairment charges were recorded by IEC during fiscal 2013 or 2012.
+No impairment charges were recorded by IEC for property, plant and equipment during fiscal 2014 or fiscal 2013.
+Refer to Note 6-Intangible Assets for further discussion of the impairment charge recorded in the fourth quarter of fiscal 2013.